Rental Pet Policies: As a Landlord, Should I Allow Pets?

 Pet Deposit

-This is a refundable fee that tenants pay upon moving in to cover any potential pet-related damages during the lease term.
-If no damage occurs, this deposit is returned to the tenant at the end of the lease.
+A pet deposit is a refundable fee that tenants pay upon moving in to cover any potential pet-related damages during the lease term.
+If no damage occurs, owners must return this deposit to the tenant at the end of the lease.

 Pet Rent

 Pet rent is an additional monthly fee charged to tenants for keeping pets in the rental property.
-Typically ranging from $10 to $60 per month, this fee is paid in addition to the regular monthly rent.
+Typically ranging from $10 to $60 per month, tenants must pay this fee in addition to the regular monthly rent.

 By understanding these terms and incorporating them into your pet policies, landlords can establish clear guidelines for pet ownership within their rental properties.